vimanasystems/ZeroTrustBSD/INDEX.md

 ## 🏛 Deployment Use Case: All Cantons of Luxembourg

-Securely interconnect all communes of Luxembourg over **service-provider MPLS** using:
+Securely interconnect EU organizations over **service-provider MPLS** using:

 - 🔐 ZeroTrustBSD at each canton boundary
 - 📡 Encrypted tunnels between canton, ministry, and datacenter nodes